 Again this means paying close attention to the recipe.
 By rubbing the flour and the butter together, you aren’t over working the dough so the lumps of butter can melt and create steam that help your scones to rise.

 We hope that these handy tips will help your scones to rise much better.
-However if you fancy buying your scones already perfectly made, then view our selection on our website.
+However, if you fancy buying your scones already perfectly made, then we have a brilliant selection here on our website.